rose-collectionservices/collection-services-manual/12-WORKPLACE AND ENVIRONMENT/readme.md

 * Have new staff person shadow other staff when learning new tasks;
 * Rely on staff who are experts in various topics to lead training in those areas.

-## 12.2 Self-Care During Porcessing
+## 12.2 Self-Care During Processing

 Self-care at work is important.
 Our work requires a lot of physical activity such as lifting and carrying heavy boxes that, if done improperly, can lead to injury.
 Additionally, we are often asked to work with historical materials documenting difficult or triggering events and topics.
 Protecting ourselves physically and mentally is a crucial element of maintaining productivity and remaining good stewards of our collections.
 It is important to pay attention to your body; only you will know when something doesn't feel right and you need a break.
 Always talk to your supervisor if there is a problem or if you have concerns about something in the workplace.
 We can address problems or provide you with resources that can help.